Skip to content

 The compressor and turbine wheels inside your turbo are precision-engineered and spin at incredible speeds.
 Because of this, they are extremely vulnerable to damage from foreign objects.
 Even something as small as a grain of sand, a loose piece of a gasket, or a fragment from a deteriorating air filter can cause catastrophic failure if it gets sucked into the intake.
 This kind of impact can chip, bend, or completely shatter the blades, throwing the entire assembly out of balance.
 This is why ensuring your air filter is clean and your intake hoses are secure is so critical for your turbo’s health.

-Overheating and Carbon Buildup
+Excessive Heat and Carbon Buildup

 A turbocharger is powered by hot exhaust gases, so it’s built to handle high temperatures.
 However, excessive heat can cause the engine oil inside to break down and solidify into hard carbon deposits, a process known as "coking."
 These deposits can clog the small oil passages that feed the turbo’s bearings, leading to oil starvation and eventual failure.
 Overheating is often caused by other engine issues, but a common contributor is improper shutdown.
 Shutting off a hot engine immediately doesn't give the turbo a chance to cool down, allowing stagnant oil to cook inside the housing.
 Letting your engine idle for a minute or two before shutting it down can make a huge difference.